walkerjameschris/walkerjameschris.github.io/_pages/about.md

 title: "About"
 ---

 Hey, I'm Chris Walker!
-I'm a seasoned Senior Data Scientist with a passion for using data to solve complex problems.
+I'm a Lead Data Scientist with a passion for using data to solve complex problems.
 My journey in analytics began at Texas A&M University, where I earned a BS in Urban and Regional Planning with a minor in Economics.
 I was an undergraduate research scholar where